robt1019/express-bed/README.md

       );
     });

-    it('should return a ExpressTestBed object with the correct routes and injectables if they are passed via config', (done: any) => {
+    it('should return a ExpressTestBed object with the correct routes and ' + 'injectables if they are passed via config', (done: any) => {
       class TestInjectable {
         public doSomething() {}
       }